To avoid hospital overflow, flu clinics and COVID testing sites offered across Valley

-WARREN, Ohio (WKBN) – With COVID-19 hospitalizations on the rise and emergency departments staying busy, medical experts are encouraging patients to pick the right level of care.
+WARREN, Ohio (WYTV) – With COVID-19 hospitalizations on the rise and emergency departments staying busy, medical experts are encouraging patients to pick the right level of care.

 Mercy Health’s Chief Medical Officer Dr. James Kravec says they’re seeing patients in the ER who don’t need emergency care.